Waiting for Karma

 should be getting paid to watch.

-You know, to cover time & expenses.
+You know, to cover time & expenses & pain & suffering.

 About Les Paul